talipoff/gulp-ab-filter/README.md

 It contains two properties: n - [branch](#branches) name and the s - link to the [branch](#branches) stream.
 [Branch](#branches) stream supports push.
 Possible to set custom properties.

+#### End handler
+Call for each branches for each objects when go out of branch.

+#### Flush handler
+Call for each branch, before closure.

 #### The logic of the filter:
 1) [Condition](#condition) depending on its type is converted into `result`.